hu-macsy/lama_old/scai/doc/sphinx/installation.rst

 Installation
 ============

-The following description will guide you through the installation process, starting on how to obtain the sources (:doc:`download <installation/download>`) and needed :doc:`requirements <installation/requirements>`.
-There are a few mandatory requirements and other optional dependencies, you can skip if you are not interested in the given feature.
-It is described how to :doc:`configure <installation/configuration>` and :doc:`build and install<installation/build>` LAMA.
-The you are able to test your installation with the first :doc:`examples <installation/examples>`.
+This description will guide you through the installation process.
+You find informations about:

+* :doc:`installation/download`: How to obtain the sources via our download portal
+* :doc:`installation/requirements`: An overview of needed software (mandatory and optional)
+* :doc:`installation/configuration`: CMake Configuration Details
+* :doc:`installation/build`: Build (and install) step
+* :doc:`installation/examples`: First Steps

+..
 Additionally you can get some tips for the installation on :doc:`windows <installation/windowsTipps>`, which is not fully tested yet.

 .. toctree::
-   :titlesonly:
-   :maxdepth: 2
+   :hidden:

    installation/download
    installation/requirements